Mental Health and Homeless Issues Division

 YOUTH MENTAL HEALTH COMMISSION

-In 2014, Orange County Mayor Teresa Jacobs convened a twenty-member Commission comprised of elected officials, law enforcement and community leaders to develop new strategies and initiatives to address the system of care issues in children’s mental health in Orange County.
+In 2014, Orange County convened a twenty-member Commission comprised of elected officials, law enforcement and community leaders to develop new strategies and initiatives to address the system of care issues in children’s mental health in Orange County.
 The Commission was tasked with examining the resources, values, accessibility and stigma associated with early identification and interventions available to children and families in Orange County.
-A copy of the final Committee reports and the Board presentation is available here.
+View a copy of the final Committee reports and the Board presentation.

 Advocacy, Education and Support